-Mother's day is just over a week away, are you ready??
-Joe says that it sneaks up on him every year so I've been finding ways to subtly remind him that he's got a week left to find a way to celebrate me, the mother of his two children.
+Mother's day is just a couple of weeks away, are you ready??
+Joe says that it sneaks up on him every year so I've been finding ways to subtly remind him that he's got limited time left to find a way to celebrate me, the mother of his two children.
 That sounds a little selfish I know, but don't worry, I plan on spoiling him rotten in a month when Father's Day rolls around.
 To any of you women and mother's out there who feel like you don't want this holiday to be a big deal, stop!!
 Let your motherhood be celebrated by your husband and your children.

 Confession: We also celebrated Mother's and Father's Day before we had kids, because we were each other's future parenting partners, and appreciated that about each other.
 The year of my miscarriage, celebrating was harder.
 I couldn't bring myself to go to church that day and sing songs about mom with the primary kids that we were teaching.
 Joe didn't make a huge deal of the holiday, but he still found little ways to let me know he cared and loved me.

-This year, to take a little bit of the pressure off, I decided to put together a list of things that I would really enjoy being given for Mother's Day.
+This year, to take a little bit of the pressure off, I decided to put together a list of things that I would enjoy being given for Mother's Day.
 Husbands, if you're struggling with ideas for what to give your wife, show her this post and ask what her thoughts are.
 Wives, if your husband is like mine and thinks too big, stressing himself out, share this list with him and maybe even give him an order of preference.
 The items below are in no particular order for myself, but I'd enjoy receiving any of them, so my husband should be safe!

 Note of Appreciation